exasol/row-level-security-lua/doc/developer_guide/developer_guide.md

 To make this process easier, the [Maven POM file](../../pom.xml) contains an execution that automates this step.
 Still it is necessary to add new modules by hand in the list of modules to be bundled in the POM.

-Note that the entry point `request_dispatcher.lua` is a regular Lua script that must be added to the bundle using the `-s` switch and its relative path.
+Note that the entry point `entry.lua` is a regular Lua script that must be added to the bundle using the `-s` switch and its relative path.
 The remaining bundle elements are Lua modules and must be listed in dot-notation.

 To make a bundle via Maven run the following command: